 - 1. To note the progress and delivery of the Waste Strategy 2021 - 2.
-To review and assess the information contained within the Waste and Recycling Policy and provide any recommendations, comments, or advice to the Cabinet Member.
+To approve the Waste and Recycling Policy

 Reasons:

 To provide an update on the Waste Strategy 2021-2025 and service roll-out in January 2023 that has a clear strategic objective of improving kerbside domestic waste collections and in turn increasing recycling rates in Carmarthenshire.
 Also summarise the current waste management policies that are required to improve operational and strategic performance.